fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ### React in container

 Let's create and containerize a React application next.
-We start with the usual steps
+We start with the usual steps:

 ```bash
 $ npm create vite@latest hello-front -- --template react
 $ cd hello-front
 $ npm install
 ```

 The next step is to turn the JavaScript code and CSS, into production-ready static files.
 Vite already has _build_ as an npm script so let's use that: